xobs/spibone/sim/README.md

 To run the simulator, type `make`.
 To run only certain testcases, type `make TESTCASE=[list-of-testcases]`.
 For example, `make TESTCASE=test_wishbone_write` or `make TESTCASE=test_spibone_read_aaaaaaaa,test_spibone_read_55555555`.

 Spibone supports three-wire mode.
-To test three-wire mode, build with `THREEWIRE=1`.
-For example, `make THREEWIRE=1`.
+To test three-wire mode, build with `WIRES=3`.
+For example, `make WIRES=3`.

+Spibone also supports two-wire mode.
+To test this, build with `make WIRES=2`.

 ## Using gtkwave